qasimwarraich/VAMR_Summary/VAMR.md

 6. Explain the Harris corner detector.
 In particular:

     1. Use the Moravec definition of corner, edge and flat region.
+        - Moravec uses SSD and a sliding kernel to compute differences and search for intensity changes in relation to direction.
+No change indicates a flat region a change in one direction indicates an edge and a change in two directions indicates a corner.

     2. Show  how  to  get  the  second  moment  matrix  from  the  definition of  SSD  and  first  order approximation  (show  that  this  is  a